Jamie-Clayton/Docs/_posts/2026-05-16-getting-started-windows-devops.md

 ## Step 5: Configure PowerShell Remoting

-PowerShell Remoting allows you to execute commands on remote machines.
-It's essential for DevOps.
+PowerShell Remoting lets you run commands on remote machines.
+You'll want it the moment you start managing servers rather than your own laptop.
+If you're only working locally for now, you can do the local enable step and skip the remote test.

 ### Enable PowerShell Remoting Locally